As you all know, when learning is fun, it’s meaningful and enjoyable. How would you respond if asked this job interview question?

 English and social studies courses can incorporate technology, group projects, role-playing, guest speakers, presentations, etc. For instance, have students conduct a Shakespeare play, re-enact historical events, or have students research and prepare for a debate.

 College courses often rely heavily on lecture-based learning.
 This doesn’t mean, however, that you can’t incorporate some fun once in a while to help students retain important concepts and apply their learning.
-Group projects, group presentations, case studies, real-world scenarios, and problem-based learning activities all will help students to retain the material better while helping them to prepare for the real world.
+Group projects, group presentations, case studies, real-world scenarios, and problem-based learning activities will help students retain the material better while helping them prepare for the real world.

 Strive to be a strong role model for your students to optimize the learning experience for each student.